zubie7a/Distributed_Systems/README.md

 21-14=
 ```

-*(One per line)*
-...and then using **MPI** for finding the result of these simple arithmetic expressions and writing them into a single file with the complete expression.
+One per line, and then using **MPI** for finding in parallel the result of these simple arithmetic expressions and merging the result into a single file with the complete expression.